-Divorce and custody-related judgements feel final, but they don’t have to be.
-In fact, it is common for parents to petition the court to make changes to custody orders, support orders and, in some circumstances, property settlements.
+Our family lawyer Round Rock, TX families know share that divorce and custody-related judgments feel final, but they don’t have to be.
+It is common for parents to petition the court to make changes to custody orders, support orders, and in some circumstances, property settlements.
 You can’t always modify an order simply because you want to.
-Your request generally needs to meet certain criteria to be considered by the court.
+Your request generally needs to meet specific criteria to be considered by the court.
 As a result, it is a good idea to connect with a family lawyer Round Rock, TX residents trust when you have questions about modification.
 If you attempt to request a modification on your own before you speak with the team at the Law Office of Jason Wright, PLLC, you may compromise your ability to receive a favorable judgment.

 Child Custody Orders Can Be Reviewed or Altered

 Children grow and change significantly over the years.
 That’s one reason why custody (conservatorship) orders can and should be revisited as circumstances warrant.
 As kids grow up, their needs and preferences change, and the original custody/conservatorship orders may no longer be in their best interests.

 Custody orders can be changed by agreement among the parents (and formalized in court documents).
 But if parents do not agree on the need for a change, one parent can work with a family lawyer to petition the court, citing a change in circumstances that may not be in the child’s best interests.
 Just a few of the many examples include:

 The stability of career and income is no more guaranteed than the stability of marriage.
 Either parent may experience a significant and material change in financial circumstances that may warrant a petition to change the child support order.
 These circumstance changes could include:

 Property Division Is Much More Difficult to Change